| Drilling Down Newsletter # 16 -

 The owner of Salon B is then astonished to discover these facts

-A significant number of high value customers have not had an
+about customers: A significant number of high value customers have not had an

+appointment in 6 months, about 20% of them.
 The average number of days between appointments is very similar across

 all the high value customers.
 It is, however, not the 30 days